juanlatorre/awesome-stars/README.md

 - [postmanlabs/postman-app-support](https://github.com/postmanlabs/postman-app-support) - Postman is an API platform for building and using APIs.
 Postman simplifies each step of the API lifecycle and streamlines collaboration so you can create better APIs—faster.
 - [nowisf/trabajoFormativoFrontEnd77](https://github.com/nowisf/trabajoFormativoFrontEnd77) - Ejercicio Formativo para practicar elementos de front
 - [cutecore/Nintendo-Switch-eShop-API](https://github.com/cutecore/Nintendo-Switch-eShop-API) - 任天堂 Switch eShop API
+- [ydb-platform/ydb](https://github.com/ydb-platform/ydb) - YDB is an open source Distributed SQL Database that combines high availability and scalability with strong consistency and ACID transactions
 - [nowisf/InacapPageCopy](https://github.com/nowisf/InacapPageCopy) - Class Excersise
 - [prisma/studio](https://github.com/prisma/studio) - 🎙️ The easiest way to explore and manipulate your data in all of your Prisma projects.
 - [catalinmiron/awesome-prisma](https://github.com/catalinmiron/awesome-prisma) - A collection of awesome things regarding Prisma ecosystem.